elastic/opentelemetry-collector-components/connector/signaltometricsconnector/README.md

 ## Configuration

 The component can produce metrics from spans, datapoints (for metrics), and logs.
-Atleast one of the metrics for one signal type MUST be specified correctly for the component to work.
+At least one of the metrics for one signal type MUST be specified correctly for the component to work.

 All signal types can be configured to produce metrics with the same configuration